Speeding up low-mass planetary microlensing simulations and modelling: the Caustic Region Of INfluence: Introduction

 \section{Introduction}

 Gravitational microlensing searches for planets are beginning to yield statistically interesting sample sizes~\citep{Gould2010,Cassan2012} that are set to increase significantly with the advent of new and proposed surveys on the ground~(MOA-II--\citealt{MOAIIref}, OGLE-IV--\citealt{OGLEIVref}, KMTNet--\citealt{KMTref}) and in space (Euclid--\citealt{Penny2013}, WFIRST--\citealt{Spergel2013}).
 Full understanding of the results of these surveys and the planning of optimal observing strategies requires extensive, computationally-expensive simulations for the calculation of detection efficiencies or yield predictions.
-Even understanding individual planetary microlensing events requires thousands of processor-hours to isolate and explore the range of consistent parameters.

-The major bottleneck in the analysis and simulation of planetary microlensing is the computation of lightcurves.
-To compute the magnification of the binary microlensing event with a finite source requires the numerical solution of a complex fifth order polynomial $13$ \citep{Pejcha2009,Gould2008} for most data points where finite source effects are small relative to the point lens magnification.
-When finite source effects are significant the polynomial must be solved hundreds-to-thousands of times for each data point~\citep[e.g.,][]{Bozza2010} or alternatively one can shoot millions of rays backwards through the lens equation~\citep[e.g.][]{Dong2006,Bennett2010a}.
-Each lightcurve typically consists of thousands of data points, and each analysis or simulation requires thousands to millions of trial lightcurves to be generated.
+The major bottleneck in the simulation of planetary microlensing is the computation of lightcurves.
+To compute the magnification of the binary microlensing event with a finite source for a single data point requires either the solution of multiple complex fifth-order polynomials, or costly inverse ray shooting.
+Each lightcurve typically consists of thousands of data points, and each simulation typically requires thousands to millions of trial lightcurves to be generated in order to obtain reasonable Poisson uncertainties due to the low per-event probability of planet detection.

-Significant effort has been invested in increasing the speed at which one can compute the binary lens magnification -- the lightcurve's base unit.
-Various approaches have been taken to compute finite source magnifications, either by contour integration combined with numerical solution of the lens equation~\citep{Gould1997, Dominik1998, Bozza2010} or by inverse ray shooting~\citep{Rattenbury2002, Dong2006, Bennett2010a} or a hybrid of the two~\citep{Dong2006, Dominik2007a}.
+Significant effort has been invested in increasing the speed at which one can compute the base unit of the lightcurve -- the binary lens magnification.
+Various approaches have been taken to compute finite source magnifications, either by contour integration combined with numerical solution of the lens equation~\citep{Gould1997, Dominik1998, Bozza2010}, by inverse ray shooting~\citep{Rattenbury2002, Dong2006, Bennett2010a} or by a hybrid of the two~\citep{Dong2006, Dominik2007a}.
 Others have dug deeper and improved the efficiency of the basic numerical functions these are built upon~\citep{Skowron2012}.
+Further gains are made by avoiding finite source calculations where approximations will suffice, e.g., the hexadecapole approximation~\citep{Pejcha2009, Gould2008}.